Things To Do In Flagstaff With Kids

 Arizona Snowbowl – Whether you need lessons or family options from bunny slopes to challenging trails, this is the destination for everything ski and snowboard related.
 They offer ski lift rides all summer and fall too.
 Purchase tickets online for a better deal.

 Flagstaff Arboretum – at 7150 feet in elevation this has a unique mission specializing in plants native to northern Arizona.
-Over 750 species of plants covering over 200 acres.
+Over 750 species of plants cover over 200 acres.

 Bearizona – Spin it, stroll it or soar it.
 Check out animals in a unique way, from your car.
 Don’t forget to save some time after you drive to walk; you can meet animals, watch shows and much more.